 undergraduate catalog): "Slope fields, first order

-differential equations and applications,
+differential equations and applications, linear differential

-of linear algebraic equations, eigenvalues and eigenvectors, systems of
+algebraic equations, eigenvalues and eigenvectors, systems of

 differential equations, and series solutions.
 The computer algebra

 system Maple will be used to explore some of these topics."